 Spatial Information Day is the spatial sciences conference that started in South Australia in 2000.
 Its purpose is to give individuals and organisations the platform to showcase their innovative spatial projects and technologies to hundreds of their peers in a relaxed and friendly environment.

-How and Why Did SID Begin?
+How and Why Did SIDx Begin?

-The original goal of the SID pioneers, the Spatial Information Committee (SICOM), was to develop an effective spatial information communication strategy extending across state and local government, industry, academia, and the wider spatial community.
+The original goal of the SIDx pioneers, the Spatial Information Committee (SICOM), was to develop an effective spatial information communication strategy extending across state and local government, industry, academia, and the wider spatial community.

 There was no regular forum in South Australia for exchanging information between members of the spatial community.
 The idea of a regular seminar (dubbed SICOM Spatial Information Seminar) was born.